ceford/cefjdemos-data-jdm-help-en/articles/post-install-messages/post-installation-messages-for-joomla-cms.md

 ## Example messages

-- **Stats Collection in Joomla.** Information on how Statistics on your site are used.
+- **Stats Collection in Joomla** Information on how Statistics on your site are used.
 - **Welcome to Joomla!** Some resources you may find helpful.

-## Toolbar

-At the top of the page you will see the toolbar shown in the Screenshot above.
-The functions are:

-- **Hide All Messages.** Select this button to hide the messages in the left panel.
-The messages are replaced by a box that says ***You have read all the messages***.
-There is a ***Reset Messages*** button that restores the unread messages, including the individually hidden messages.
-- **Options.** Opens the Options window where settings such as default parameters can be edited.
-- **Help**.
-Opens this help screen.